Rowanthepreacher/Callum-s-Library-App/README.md

 - All book fields are editable even after auto-fill from ISBN lookup
 - ISBN field is optional (books can be added manually without ISBN)
 - Series information must be entered manually as it's not reliably available from the API
+- Artist field must be entered manually (ISBN lookup provides authors only)
-- Cover images are downloaded once and stored locally
+- Cover images are downloaded once and stored locally, or can be uploaded manually
+- All notifications are silent (no system beeps)